ietf/id-guidelines/README.md

       case-(in)sensitivity, case folding, and the like.

-- [ ] If text fields are included in some calculations, like matching, sorting, etc., verif that how those operations are applied to the Unicode/ISO 10646 character set must be described in detail.
+- [ ] If text fields are included in some calculations, like matching, sorting, etc., verify that how those operations are applied to the Unicode/ISO 10646 character set must be described in detail.
 See "stringprep" [RFC 8264] for more information on the recommended way of handling comparisons.